Penang National Park – Remote Beaches And Hiking Trails

 Expect to spend an hour (or less) to and from this trail which involves overgrown stairs and an incline almost all the way up to the lighthouse (240m above sea) where you can get partial views of the sea.

-• We would not recommend doing this trail solely for the views, just do it for the exercise.
+We’ve done the climb to Muka Head Lighthouse from Monkey Beach, and we would not recommend doing this trail solely for the views or the lighthouse, just do it for the exercise.

 • Route 1 Distance: 5.2km